materiaraiding/materiaraiding-old/ucob.md

 {: .note }
 The player who had to take Second Fire Tether MUST NOT be in the Third Fire Tether stack, otherwise you will die due to still having **Firescorched** from the Second Tether.

-Nael will follow this up with another {% glossary Bahamuts Claw %} for Tanks.
+Nael will follow this up with another {% glossary Bahamut's Claw %} for Tanks.

 ### Third Quotes
 {: .no_toc }